TriRealm/Valknut/Privacy Policy.md

 ---
 # 2. Data Collection

-**Valknut does not collect, sell, or permanently store any personal data from users.**
+**Valknut does not collect, sell, or permanently store personal data.**

 The bot only processes limited technical information necessary to provide its functionality, such as: